-- The first discharge for a patient was within 7 or 30 days of an index event. - Discharge occurred between January and December (1 <= DMONTH <= 12). - Discharge may be to the same or a different hospital (HOSP\NRD) and may result in a death.
+- The first discharge for a patient was within 7 or 30 days of an index event. - Discharge occurred between January and December (1 <= DMONTH <= 12) for data years other than 2015. - For data year 2015, condition-specific readmission rates are based on readmissions from January to September with ICD-9-CM data. - Discharge may be to the same or a different hospital (HOSP_NRD) and may result in a death.